 The FSSD will use the Blackboard Connect telephone and email alert system to notify parents of any changes in dismissal or after-school activities due to severe weather warnings.

 The Franklin Special School District uses a communications service to help keep parents connected to their children’s school.
 Called Blackboard Connect, this school-to-parent communications service enables the district to send periodic and personalized voice messages to parents within minutes.

 The Blackboard Connect service is used to complement our emergency preparedness procedures and to inform parents of unplanned school closings or upcoming school events.

 To update your contact information, please contact your school office.

 Blackboard Connect is an internet-based school-to-parent communication service that enables school administrators to schedule and send personalized messages to thousands of staff and parents in just minutes, ensuring they all receive the same message quickly.
 Blackboard Connect bridges the communication gap between school and home by giving parents immediate information straight from the school principals and district administrators.

 The FSSD partners with Internet safety experts to provide timely and relevant information to parents and students.
-Please visit FSSD Instructional Technology for specific Internet Safety resources.

 In addition to preparedness, school safety also uses resources from the federal Safe and Healthy Schools Office.
 This program is divided into three subordinate units: